 Keeping your children at the forefront of your decision-making is essential during the holidays.
 Nowhere is this more important than when you have to interact with your ex.

-Keeping the peace goes a long way towards creating a positive experience for your kids.
+Maintaining the peace goes a long way towards creating a positive experience for your kids.
 And isn’t that what’s most important?

 Keep that in mind and take measures to set a good example for your kids.
 Choose your battles and minimize conflict.
 If your ex does things that irritate you, look for ways to find common ground.